staabm/staabm.github.io/_posts/2022-06-23-phpstan-sprintf-sscanf-inference.md

 I always try to step back for a moment and get the overall picture of my change.
 While doing a walk arround my home area I realized that there is a obvious counterpart to `sprintf` - namely `sscanf`.
 While `sprintf` is used to format a string, `sscanf` can be used to parse a string back into separate parts.

-Using the format-string you can easily parse a string into its parts.
 For the time beeing PHPStan treated the returned variables as a generic array, without further type specification.

 ```php